yourbasic/api/README.md

 "Candide now supports the Pangloss 3.2 file format" but never tells what Candide is and what it has to offer.

-In the [Fenwick repo][fenwick] I stick my neck out and try to implement a small library that follows all of the basic rules.
+In the [Fenwick repo][fenwick] I stick my neck out and implement a small library that tries to follow the 5 commandments.
 Its README file starts out like this:

     # Your basic Bloom filter